SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 an extra 200 credits and one additional energy unit per additional ﬁre arc (so, to ﬁre in four directions costs 600 credits -- three extra arcs -- and another three energy units).
 A ship’s computer can aid with ﬁring a weapon.
-See the “Modules Upgrade” section for details on improving the ship’s computer.
+See the "Modules Upgrade" section for details on improving the ship’s computer.
 Note that weapons cannot lock on anything less than one space unit away from the targeting vessel.